Up to 60% off sofas & mattresses — limited‑time deals.

 Assembly None Required Minimal Minimal

-Best fit Traditional living rooms with everyday use Homes that need a guest bed without giving up a full sofa Medium-to-large rooms that benefit from an L-shape Large rooms where maximum seating matters
+Best fit Traditional living rooms with everyday use Homes that need a guest bed without losing a full sofa Medium-to-large rooms that benefit from an L-shape Large rooms where maximum seating matters most

 How We Tested It

-We treated each Larkinhurst configuration the way it would actually be used at home: long TV sits, upright laptop sessions, repeated sit-stand cycles, and shared seating.
-For the sleeper, we also checked the pull-out process and what the mattress feels like for an overnight stay, using our how we test sofas rubric as the baseline.
+We used each Larkinhurst configuration the way it would be used at home: long TV sessions, upright laptop work, repeated sit-stand cycles, and shared seating.
+For the sleeper, we also opened and closed the mechanism and spent time on the mattress to judge the overnight setup against our how we test sofas rubric.
 We scored the lineup on:

 Larkinhurst Sofa: Our Testing Experience